Steven Haggerty

 Targeted Marketing Strategies

-B2B marketing excels at pinpointing specific audiences and slashing overall marketing expenses.
-You're not casting a wide net like in B2C; instead, you're using a precision tool to reach decision-makers directly.
-This targeted approach means:
+B2B marketing excels at pinpointing specific audiences and reducing overall marketing expenses.
+You're not casting a wide net like in B2C; instead, you're using precision targeting to reach decision-makers directly.

-For example, instead of running a broad social media campaign, you might focus on LinkedIn outreach to connect with C-suite executives in your target industry.
+Instead of running a broad social media campaign, you might focus on LinkedIn outreach to connect with C-suite executives in your target industry.
 This laser-focused strategy often yields better results at a fraction of the cost.

 Relationship-Based Sales Approach

 Referrals: Satisfied customers become brand advocates, bringing in new business at little to no cost.
+B2B referrals tend to have higher close rates than cold outreach.

 Growleady supports businesses in leveraging relationship-based sales by implementing targeted outreach strategies, combining cold emails with personalized LinkedIn follow-ups to foster genuine connections.